Namoshek/laravel-scout-database/README.md

 Obviously, this package does not provide a search engine which (even remotely) brings the performance and quality a professional search engine like Elasticsearch offers.
 This solution is meant for smaller to medium-sized projects which are in need of a rather simple-to-setup solution.

-One issue with this search engine is that it leads to issues if multiple queue workers work on the indexing concurrently (database will deadlock).
+One issue with this search engine is that it can lead to issues if multiple queue workers work on the indexing concurrently (database will deadlock).
-Therefore, the whole system is implicitly limited by the amount of data one queue worker is able to index.
-For projects with frequent data updates, this may imply that only a few thousand documents are already enough to bring the engine to its limits.
-If your project has only few
-(and regular instead of piled) updates, millions of documents may not be an issue at all.
-In short: if it works for you depends on the use case.
+To circumvent this issue, a the number of attempts used for transactions is configurable.
+By default, each transaction is tried a maximum of three times if a deadlock (or any other error) occurs.
+The more workers are updating the index at the same time, the more attempts might be needed in order for the jobs to succeed.

-_Note: Use the `queue` setting in your `config/scout.php` to use a queue for indexing on which only one queue worker is active, if you run into issues with deadlocks.
-Running index updates synchronously (not queued) may break your application altogether._
+_Note: Use the `queue` setting in your `config/scout.php` to use a queue for indexing on which only few queue workers are active, if you run into issues with deadlocks.
+Running index updates synchronously (not queued) may break your application altogether, since the amount of concurrency is pretty much out of your control._

 ## Disclaimer